 Every matriculated student at Marist College is assigned to an academic advisor.
 When a student enters the College with a declared major, they are generally placed with an advisor within their chosen academic discipline.
-"Undeclared" students are assigned to a faculty member or an administrator who will work closely with their advisees to help them seek out an area of study that is consistent with their interests, abilities and future plans.
-Academic advisors help students explore majors, choose courses wisely, and make the most of all that Marist has to offer.
+Undeclared students are assigned to an advisor who will work closely with their advisees to help them seek out an area of study that is consistent with their interests, abilities and future plans.

 Marist's advisement model is both developmental and intrusive.
 Toward that end, advisors recognize that students have varying wants, needs and interests at different points in their academic careers, and the guidance and information that a regular advisement process provides can help students transition from one milestone to the next.
-Students are required to consult with their academic advisors during registration periods to discuss course selection.
-The Advisor will enable the student to register for classes online.
 Advisors usually post their office hours.
 During these hours, you can usually drop by to speak to your advisor or to make an appointment for a more in-depth discussion.
 If your advisor is also one of your instructors, it is relatively easy to request an appointment after class.
-Administrators who serve as advisors have secretaries who can help you make an appointment.
+Administrators who serve as advisors may have administrative assistants who can help you make an appointment.
+Students are required to consult with their academic advisors during registration periods to discuss course selection.
+The Advisor will enable the student to register for classes online.

-Yes.
+Yes, in most cases.
 It is possible to change your advisor at any time during the academic year.
-See the advisor change form here.
-Change of Advisor Forms can also be obtained from The Center for Advising and Academic Services.
+See the advisor change form here or on myMarist > Student tab > Advising Undergraduate.
+Change of Advisor Forms can also be obtained from The Center for Advising and Academic Services (CAAS).
 You will be notified when the advisor change has been made.
 Your old advisor and your new advisor will also be notified.
 If you requested a particular advisor, we will do our best to make that change.
 If the change is not possible, a staff member from CAAS will contact you.
-We suggest that you meet with your new advisor as soon as possible.
+We suggest you meet with your new advisor as soon as possible.
 It is wise to request an advisor change well before a registration period, thus allowing adequate time to meet with your new advisor.

 Although some students might have the same advisor for their four years at Marist, there are often circumstances which require a change.
 For example, if you decide to switch your major, you will be assigned to a new advisor within your major field.
-Students with undeclared majors will typically be reassigned to someone within their newly declared major (unless the student and the faculty member have indicated otherwise).
+Students with undeclared majors will be reassigned to someone within their newly declared major.
 Sometimes circumstances such as a faculty leave will require a change of advisor.
 In all cases, you will be notified of the change via e-mail.
-Please note that we do not automatically change a student's advisor assignment when they add a minor, concentration, or certificate -- your major field advisor can help guide you through the ways in which you have specialized your program of study.
+Please note that we do not automatically change a student's advisor assignment when they add a minor, concentration, or certificate - your major field advisor can help guide you through the ways in which you have specialized your program of study.

-Your academic advisor is the ONLY person who can enable your registration, but there are other sources of advisement that can SUPPLEMENT the information your academic advisor provides.
-Your Mentor can help you work on study skills, time management, and academic motivation.
+Your academic advisor is the ONLY person who can enable your registration, but there are other sources of support that can SUPPLEMENT the information your academic advisor provides.
+Your First Year Program Mentor can help you work on study skills, time management, and academic motivation.
 A critical partner in your first-year experience, your mentor can also help you to make the most of advisement periods by helping you prepare before you see your academic advisor.
-If you are a student-athlete, you will work closely with your Athletic Advisor who will also help you prepare for your advising appointment by discussing scheduling, study halls and other special services that are available to you.
+If you are a student-athlete, you will work closely with the Student Athlete Enhancement Center who will also help you prepare for your advising appointment by discussing scheduling, study halls and other special services that are available to you.